 San Andres Island Colombia

-San Andrés island sits 700km from the Colombian coast, a pearl in the ocean that combines the influence of Englishmen, Africans, Spaniards, pirates and corsairs in a culture full of flavours that moves to the irresistible sound of reggae.
+San Andrés island sits 700km from the Colombian coast, a pearl in the ocean that combines the influence of Englishmen, Africans, Spaniards, pirates and corsairs in a culture full of flavors that moves to the irresistible sound of reggae.
 It is the ideal place to dive, practice watersports and eco-tourism or just kick back and relax.

 Excited visitors first spot San Andres’s famous sea of seven colors from the airplane before diving in to discover the colorful fish and corals.
-Following a morning on the beach, and an afternoon wandering the island’s fabulous duty free shopping, the night comes alive with music and dance, completing a perfect day in the ideal place to enjoy a Caribbean vacation.
+Following a morning on the beach, and an afternoon wandering the island’s fabulous duty-free shopping, the night comes alive with music and dance, completing a perfect day in the ideal place to enjoy a Caribbean vacation.

 Vacations in San Andrés are full of excitement and adventure.
 Visitors can explore a pirate’s cave, dive down to the coral reef or shop for fantastic bargains.
-They’ll certainly hear the islanders speaking in creole, a mixture of Elizabethan English, Spanish, and African dialects.
+They’ll certainly hear the islanders speaking in Creole, a mixture of Elizabethan English, Spanish, and African dialects.
 They speak modern English and Spanish too.